dacarlin/chemcomm-tmo/README.md

   International Agency for Research on Cancer.
 "1, 3-butadiene, ethylene oxide and vinyl halides (vinyl fluoride, vinyl chloride and vinyl bromide)."
 (2008).

++ Mitchell, Kevin H., et al. "Insight into the mechanism of aromatic hydroxylation by toluene 4-monooxygenase by use of specifically deuterated toluene and p-xylene."
+Proceedings of the National Academy of Sciences 100.7 (2003): 3784-3789.

 Notes
 -----